 Available to all UCLA employees who are eligible for parking.
 It allows the permit holder to park in a specifically assigned parking area and generally does not permit mobility on campus prior to 4:30 p.m. weekdays.

 Facilitates a high level of mobility on campus.
 This permit is for UCLA employees who, by the nature of their work, are required to move frequently from one area of campus to another.

 Valid from noon Friday until 7 a.m.
 Monday morning in most yellow stalls in numbered parking areas.
-To purchase a Weekend Permit, please contact us at (310) 794-7433.
+Weekend Permits can be purchased online through the Bruin ePermit System.

 X (Preferred) Permit

 Allows the highest level of mobility.
 It is intended for faculty and staff who frequently need to move about campus.

 Two-person carpool permits will have either Yellow or Blue Permit privileges based on what the primary holder is assigned by their department.

 The primary lot assignment will also be determined by the primary permit holder’s department.

 - Employee carpools must have at least two (2) UCLA employees working at least 43.75% time.

 - The primary work location of each employee must be on the UCLA campus during the duration of the parking permit issued.